Talk to Me (Tory Lanez and Rich the Kid song)

-"Talk to Me" is a song by Canadian rapper Tory Lanez and American rapper Rich the Kid.
+"Talk to Me" is a song by Canadian singer Tory Lanez and American rapper Rich the Kid.
 Mad Love Records and Interscope Records released it as the lead single from Lanez's third studio album, Love Me Now?
 (2018), on June 21, 2018.

+Music video

+The music video for "Talk To Me" premiered on Lanez' YouTube channel on July 17, 2018.
+The "vibrant" video features a stationery camera rotating through multi-colored rooms with performers Rich the Kid, Lanez, and a visual cameo from New York rapper 6ix9ine.

 Chart performance

 "Talk to Me" debuted at number 76 on the US Billboard Hot 100 chart the week of November 10, 2018.
 On the week of January 12, 2019, the single reached its peak position at number 43 on the chart.
 The single spent a total of 16 weeks on the chart.
 On November 15, 2021, the single was certified double platinum by the Recording Industry Association of America (RIAA) for combined sales and streaming data of over two million units in the United States.

 Remix

-Tory Lanez and Rich the Kid released a remix of the song featuring American rapper Lil Wayne.
+Tory Lanez and Rich the Kid released a remix of the song featuring American rapper Lil Wayne and DJ Stevie J.